-On Amazon.com, you can redeem your points to pay for part or all of your purchase.
-(There are a few cases when you can’t use your points, such as when purchasing digital music, Amazon Kindle downloads, AmazonFresh items and textbook rentals.)
+On Amazon.com, you can redeem your points to pay for part or all of your eligible purchase.

 To use your points at Amazon.com, select the Amazon Prime Rewards Visa Signature Card as your payment method when checking out.
 You can then choose the dollar amount you want to cover using your points.
 Using your points this way gets you a redemption value of $1 per 100 points.

-You can also redeem your points for cash back, gift cards or travel on the Chase website.
+You can also redeem your points for cash back, gift cards or travel.
 The redemption value may vary for other types of redemptions, but 100 points also equals $1 for Amazon.com, travel, gift cards and cash back.

 Who is this card good for?